Ponclure/SecurityCams-API/README.md

 ## Introduction

 Security Cameras API is one of the **best** Security Camera API you will get, featuring many options for developers who like coding around security cameras.
 Features include a well formatted readable code friendly for developers to work around, an active Github which has commits often being pushed, and a discord for support if you require assistance.
 The code is open source and can be located [here](https://github.com/Ponclure/SecurityCams-API), which contains both the API and the example plugin we have provided to point users to the right direction.
-To use the API, download the jar provided in the Spigot resource and shade it inside your plugin.
+To use the API, download the jar provided in the Spigot resource and shade it inside your plugin. ***Do not `minimizeJar` or anything of the like, as it loads some version-specific classes dynamically with Reflection.***

 What do Security Cameras look like: Security Cameras API relies on the idea of using Armorstands which are invisible and have a "Camera" as its head.